acquia/drupal-environment-detector/README.md

 Acquia Drupal Environment Detector
 ====

-This package provides a common static class and methods for detecting the current Acquia Cloud environment.
+This package provides a static class that your application can use to **detect** various characteristics of the **current** hosting environment.

+It also provides static **helper** classes that provide canonical information about **any** arbitrary environment.

+## Detector class

-It can report several characteristics of the current environment, including:
+Scans environment variables and settings files to determine several characteristics of the current hosting environment, including:
 - Hosting provider (Acquia or non-Acquia)
 - Hosting type (ACE, ACSF)
 - Hosting realm (prod, devcloud, gardens, etc)